ChainSafe/game-docs-v2/docs/v2.6/2_choose-your-wallet.md

 # Add Wallets to Your Unity Game

 Adding wallet providers to your games is simpler than ever.
-Open the `SampleMain` scene, click Web3Unity, and in the inspector navigate to the Connection Handler component.
-In the Connection Providers drop down you can choose all the wallets you want to include in your game.
+Inside the Web3Unity prefab that you've dragged and dropped into your scene, navigate to the Connection Handler script in your inspector and expand the Connection Providers dropdown.

 ![](assets/wallets/overview/connection-handler.png)

-You no longer need to choose between wallets, you can add as many as you want to your game!
+If you've only installed our core package, the two available providers will be WalletConnect (which will be renamed to Reown in future versions) and MetaMask.
+You can add these as providers by clicking the Add Provider button.
+This will create new configuration file(s) inside your Resources folder.

+To add support for social login (Google, Facebook, X), you need to install the web3auth package.

+If your game is ready to be published on the Hyperplay launcher, you need to install the Hyperplay package.